aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-shapes/shape-effect/_index.md

 ## **Apply Shadow Effect**

-This Java code shows you how to apply the outer shadow effect ([OuterShadowEffect](https://reference.aspose.com/slides/php-java/com.aspose.slides/EffectFormat#setOuterShadowEffect--)) to a rectangle:
+This PHP code shows you how to apply the outer shadow effect ([OuterShadowEffect](https://reference.aspose.com/slides/php-java/com.aspose.slides/EffectFormat#setOuterShadowEffect--)) to a rectangle:

 ```php
   $pres = new Presentation();